 The reality in today’s internet is that your server security will be tested by malicious parties, sooner rather than later, hoping to find a poorly secured entrance.
 If your server has been running for even a day, you’ve most likely already had failed login attempts originating from IP addresses other than your own.
-Majority of Linux distributions keep logs for authentication from the moment they are booted up for the first time.
-Different systems might store the logs under different names, for example with Ubuntu and other Debian based servers you can view these logs using the following command
+The majority of Linux distributions keep logs for authentication from the moment they are booted up for the first time.
+Different systems might store the logs under different names, for example with Ubuntu and other Debian-based servers you can view these logs using the following command

 cat /var/log/auth.log | grep 'ssh.*Invalid'

 On CentOS and other Red Hat variants use this instead

 The output will list dates and times when invalid login attempts occurred, which user accounts were used, and from which IP addresses the connections came from.
 Even a large number of failed logins is nothing to be frightened about, though it shows how common practice this kind of behaviour is.

 In contrast, check your successful log-in times using the command below.

 This will print the latest few login times, dates and the IP addresses the connections originated from.
 If you’ve recently used the web Console at your UpCloud Control Panel, you’ll see those login times marked with tty1, other remote control connections such as SSH show pts/0 instead, where the number is a connection identifier when you have had multiple SSH sessions open at the same time.